 As additional consideration for the license, we are required to pay up to an aggregate of \$4.3 million upon the satisfaction of clinical milestones, up to an aggregate of \$24 million upon the satisfaction of regulatory milestones for the first indication approved, and up to an aggregate of \$18 million upon the satisfaction of regulatory milestones for the second indication approved.
 In addition, we are required to pay up to an aggregate of \$125 million upon the satisfaction of commercial milestones, based on the amount of annual net sales.
 We are also required to pay tiered royalties ranging from a mid-single digit percentage to a low-teen digit percentage on annual net sales of products.
-These royalty obligations last on a product-by-product and country-by-country basis until the latest of (i) the expiration of the last valid claim of a Novartis patent covering a subject product, (ii) the expiration of any regulatory exclusivity for the subject product in a country, or (iii) the 10th anniversary of the first commercial sale in the country, and are subject to a reduction after the expiration of the last valid claim of a Novartis patent or the introduction of a generic equivalent of a product in a country.
-In addition, if we sublicense the rights under the license agreement, we are required to pay a certain percentage of the sublicense revenue to Novartis.
-Novartis will no longer be entitled to sublicense revenue following the last visit of the 400th subject in any human clinical trial conducted by us or a sublicensee of ours, which we expect to occur by the end of our ongoing Phase 2b clinical trial.
+These royalty obligations last on a product-by-product and country-by-country basis until the latest of (i) the expiration of the last valid claim of a Novartis patent covering a subject product, (ii) the expiration of any regulatory exclusivity for the subject product in a country, or (iii) the 10th anniversary of the first commercial sale in the country, and are subject to a reduction after the expiration of the last valid claim of a generic equivalent of a product in a country.

-Milestone payments to Novartis will be recorded as research and development expenses in our consolidated statements of operations once achievement of each associated milestone has occurred or the achievement is considered probable.
+Milestone payments to Novartis will be recorded as research and development expenses in our consolidated statements of operations and comprehensive loss once achievement of each associated milestone has occurred or the achievement is considered probable.
 In May 2017, we initiated a Phase 2b clinical trial for a first indication, triggering the first milestone payment under the agreement.
 Accordingly, we paid the related \$0.3 million payment in May 2017.
-As of December 31, 2017, none of the remaining development milestones, regulatory milestones, sales milestones, or royalties had been reached or were probable of achievement.
+As of December 31, 2018, none of the remaining development milestones, regulatory milestones, sales milestones, or royalties had been reached.
+The remaining clinical milestones are the initiation of the Phase 3 clinical trials for the first indication and the initiation of each of the Phase 2 and Phase 3 clinical trials for the second indication.
 We also enter into contracts in the normal course of business with various third parties for preclinical research studies, clinical trials, testing and other services.
 These contracts generally provide for termination upon notice, and therefore we believe that our noncancelable obligations under these agreements are not material.